 What they got wrong with the Complete Water Testing Kit

 User error would be the main reason one of these kits fails to perform.
 There are many instructions included with the kit, and every step seems equally important to avoid contaminating samples and testing strips.
-That given, it is possible the some lots may show false positives, but running multiples tests would lower that chance.
+That given, it is possible that some lots may show false positives, but running multiple tests would lower that chance.
 The chance of a false positive is very low anyways on these kits, and the result would probably be from user contamination.
 There are more accurate tests that exist, such as lab tests, but not at this size, speed, or cost.